 It’s always a good idea to brush right after eating—well, almost always.
 If you’ve been eating acidic foods like citrus or colas, the acids in the food can weaken your enamel just enough to cause some potential enamel damage if you scour your teeth immediately after eating.
 We often recommend waiting about 30 minutes to brush to give your enamel a chance to recover.

 But every mouth is different.
-If you wear braces, or tend to get food stuck in your teeth or dental work, or have any other concerns, ask Dr. Wilma Shen DDS for the best times and methods for holiday brushing.
+If you wear braces, or tend to get food stuck in your teeth or dental work, or have any other concerns, ask our doctor for the best times and methods for holiday brushing.

 You don’t want to ho-ho-hope that we can fit you in at our Seattle, WA office to treat a cavity or a cracked tooth.
 Make your holiday dessert list and check it twice, and make sure you’re brushing and flossing more often if you’re indulging in seasonal treats—give yourself these two gifts, and you’ll be ringing in the New Year with a beautiful, healthy smile.
 Sweet!